Does my child need speech therapy?

 What type of payments do you accept?

 Twin Cities Speech Therapy is a private-pay clinic.
-We accepts checks, debit cards, credit cards, PayPal and FSA/HSA cards.
+We accepts debit cards, credit cards, PayPal, and Venmo.

 What communities do you serve?

-Twin Cities Speech Therapy provides services across the Twin Cities area including, but not limited to Minnetonka, Wayzata, Deephaven, Edina, St. Louis Park, Minneapolis, Plymouth, Maple Grove, Golden Valley, and more!
+Twin Cities Speech Therapy is currently providing services in the Minnetonka Lake area including, but not limited to Minnetonka, Wayzata, Deephaven, Excelsior, Minnetonka Beach, Shorewood, Woodland, Tonka Bay, Greenwood, Orono, and more!

 We have found the most success when therapy happens in the child’s natural environment.
 Speech therapy sessions are conveniently provided in your home or at your child’s school or day care program.